 Outpatient surgery does not require an overnight hospital stay; it is commonly known as ambulatory surgery or same-day surgery.
 We perform outpatient surgery in the NW Orthopaedic Surgery Center on the fifth floor of our downtown Spokane building.
 Many surgeries can be outpatient if the condition and patient's overall health meet certain criteria.

 ASCs are able to provide a much lower cost for procedures because they have a lower cost structure than a traditional hospital setting.
 Its focused approach to outpatient surgery creates valuable cost efficiencies for the patient and lowers infection rates.

 The types of procedures performed in ASCs are broad.
 ASCs operate within a highly regulated industry with each facility being required to comply with rigorous oversight and certification.
 ASCs must comply with many of the same standards, constraints, and requirements as inpatient hospital operating rooms.

 During COVID-19, surgeons performed more outpatient surgeries when hospitals were at capacity with COVID-19 patients.
 Outpatient surgeries relieved the burden on hospitals and provided better patient outcomes through reduced COVID-19 exposure and lower overall infection rate.
 Overall, outpatient surgery has grown in popularity due to technology improvements and an increase in outpatient surgery centers, known as ambulatory surgery centers (ASC) or same-day surgery centers, which are outpatient healthcare facilities where surgical procedures are performed on patients who also do not require an overnight hospital stay.

 Note: this is only a partial list.
-Additionally, some procedures approved for outpatient by private commercial insurance differ from those approved Medicare, is currently reviewing many procedures to remove in-patient only (IPO) status.
+Additionally, some procedures approved for outpatient by private commercial insurance differ from those approved by Medicare, which is currently reviewing many procedures to remove in-patient only (IPO) status.

 - Cervical Decompression Surgery